 These and other legitimate questions prompted the Arab Center Washington DC (ACW) to conduct a public opinion survey in the Arab world on October 18-28, 2016.
 The survey polled a randomly selected aggregate sample of 3,600 respondents covering nine Arab countries, namely Algeria, Egypt, Iraq, Jordan, Kuwait, Morocco, Palestine, Saudi Arabia and Tunisia.

 A press conference to announce and discuss the results of the survey was held by ACW on November 1, 2016 at the National Press Club.
-A video recording of this event can be viewed below.

 Several American and international media outlets covered the event and reported the survey results.
 Read more below: